 This is a really interesting thing about expat kids with parents who are not native English speakers (like us).
 Children develop a completely unrecognizable accent, like: everyone knows they’re not from any English speaking country, but nobody can pinpoint where exactly are they from!
 I still remember how Adam started to develop a Filipino accent in English because, at the time, his nanny and most of the nursery staff were Filipinas. 😀 Not to worry though, they drop one accent pretty quickly and switch to a different one, or mix a couple of them together! 😉

 5. They live with a sense of life being a constant adventure.

 That is perhaps my favorite thing about raising expat kids.
-For them, sky is the limit!
-Adam at the age of 5 is up for anything and everything.
-He’s already a seasoned traveler and knows more about planes and airports than a lot of adults do. 🙂 Going places with such children is pure joy – they welcome all the experiences with those tiny arms wide open, consciously immersing themselves in whatever their crazy parents planned for them. 🙂 They’re not scared of going somewhere new – they are LOOKING FORWARD TO IT.
+For them, the sky is the limit!
+Adam at the age of 6 is up for anything and everything.
+He’s already a seasoned traveler and knows more about planes and airports than a lot of adults do. 🙂 Going places with such children is pure joy – they welcome all new experiences with their tiny arms wide open, consciously immersing themselves in whatever their crazy parents planned for them. 🙂 They’re not scared of going somewhere new – they are LOOKING FORWARD TO IT.
 And it’s beautiful.